 MailChimp is an excellent email marketing tool you can use to manage your email lists for free (up to 2,500 subscribers).

 To integrate MailChimp into your blog, we recommend using a premium plugin called Convert Plus.
 This plugin is a one-time purchase and has similar features to other tools that you would normally pay more than $20/month for.
 It’ll let you create beautiful subscription forms that you can add to your posts, widget bar, or even have as a pop-up.

 Some tips for maximizing newsletter sign-ups:

 - Try to include a form on each page so that people can sign up and receive your updates from anywhere on your blog.
 This can be done via a popup or widget bar opt-in form

-- Be sure to include a captivating headline to your opt-in form!
+- Be sure to include a captivating headline in your opt-in form!
 Just putting “subscribe to our newsletters” doesn’t really make people want to subscribe.
-Instead, offer a freebie to your readers to give them an incentive to subscribe
+Instead, offer a freebie to your readers to give them the incentive to subscribe